Troubleshooting issues with the email channel

 When Jira Service Desk checks your email accounts for new messages, it polls the Inbox folder.

-Gmail uses labels to categorize messages, and archived messages can still have the Inbox label.
-With POP3, Jira Service Desk is not able to identify archived messages by labels and therefore still brings them in as requests.
+In Gmail, archived messages might still have the Inbox label.
+With POP3, Jira Service Desk is unable to identify archived messages by labels, and still creates requests out of them.
 To resolve this, use IMAP.

 Yahoo: Unfortunately JIRA couldn't connect to the mail server.
 Here is what the mail server said: "[AUTHENTICATIONFAILED] (#MBR1240) Please verify your account by going to https://login.yahoo.com"